larryhastings/pyweek34/README.md

 But it's not all good news.
 You'll also see:

+* *Monsters!*  Little brown frowning circles--with red eyes!
-* *Monsters!*  You have to kill all of them before you can leave--and the only way is by shooting them.
+  You have to kill all of them before you can leave--and the only way is by shooting them.
 But be careful, if you touch one it'll kill you!